brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 It is here, the cell providers already use it, you can use it too.
 IPv6-only networks that is.
 Totally up to you if it is worth it, or even interesting for your specific user cases.
 But take note, change is coming:
 I myself have clients with branch offices in Asia that will lose their IPv4 connectivity during 2024.
 Yes, this is true, ISP:s in primarily China and India is actually dropping IPv4 to their paying customers.
 If you want IPv4 connectivity there, you'll have to tunnel over IPv6.
+During my 15 months of testing, I have tried many operating systems: - Linux, FreeBSD, iOS, OSX, Windows, Android/Chromebook.
+It really is a pity Windows doesn't work with CLAT.
+But please note: For clients that doesn't need the emulated IPv4 connectivity that CLAT/464XLAT gives - It will work just fine with NAT64/DNS64.
 Regardless of your own feelings regarding IPv6 - It is here to stay, you will have to deal with it sooner or later.
 Be the master of your own fate.
 Besides that, it's actually pretty fun.
-During my 15 months of testing, I have tried all operating systems

 **Nifty Links if you want to know more:**